phloreenm/MP2-JS--CI-CoBC-FM/README.md

     - Solution: These have been solved following the steps described on [StackOverflow forum](https://stackoverflow.com/questions/61339968/error-message-devtools-failed-to-load-sourcemap-could-not-load-content-for-chr), and the cause looked to be "(...)
 Chrome added support for source maps."
 Solved by making the right settings in the DevTools->Settings->Preferences->Sources.
   - Using hard-coded API-KEYs from Google API
     - Issue: couldn't find a solution to save environment variables to a file and use this file to store the variables everywhere (VSCode IDE, GitPod environment, GitHub & GitHub pages)
     - Solution: hard coded the API-KEYs and later create environment variables in each running environment separately.
-Not ideally, but is working on GitHub (An emerging issue is that if you deploy the site to Netlify, you must create environment variables again).
+Not ideally, but is working on GitHub (An emerging issue is that if you deploy the site to Netlify, for example, you must create environment variables again).
 - Console warnings - These are warning which I couldn't solve yet, since my time is very limited.
 These are mainly caused by 3rd party APIs.
   - Non-passive event listener
     - ```[Violation] Added non-passive event listener to a scroll-blocking 'touchstart' event.
 Consider marking event handler as 'passive' to make the page more responsive.
 See https://www.chromestatus.com/feature/5745543795965952```